 At Murphy & Prachthauser we are a personal injury law firm in Milwaukee who practice personal injury law the way it should be practiced – motivated and equipped to do our best for you.
 We take pride in being good lawyers who help people.

-If you have a case you would like to speak to a Milwaukee personal injury lawyer about, please contact us to schedule a free consultation and get an experienced team of lawyers working on your behalf.
+If you have a case you would like to speak to a Milwaukee personal injury lawyer about, please contact us to get a free case evaluation now and get an experienced team of lawyers working on your behalf.